jordancoblin/jordancoblin.github.io/my-website/content/posts/mnist_nn/index.md

 ## Conclusion

 In this post, we've covered the basics of implementing a neural network from scratch.
 We carefully calculated the gradients for a simple feedforward neural network with a single hidden layer, and implemented the model in Python using `numpy`.
 We then trained the model on the MNIST dataset and achieved 98% accuracy using the gradients we manually derived.
+For a more intuitive, visual walkthrough of backpropagation, I highly recommend the [What is backpropagation really doing?](https://youtu.be/Ilg3gGewQ5U?si=RtR800MxuAhM5gn-) video by 3Blue1Brown.

 Hopefully this post has given you a better understanding of how neural networks work under the hood.
 Stay tuned for more posts on foundations of machine learning, or maybe pictures of my latest sourdough loaf.
 Until next time!